for Intermediate/Advanced (“Level 2” ) jammers

 You will be sent the full set of of student materials as soon as you register.

-In 2022 we will again present two camps, but at different times:
+In 2023 we will again present two concurrent camps:

 |Qualifications||Experienced at bluegrass jamming; able to play in different keys; able to follow guitar chord changes; willing/able to lead songs; know basic chord number system and jam etiquette||Ability to change chords smoothly between G, C, D, A (fiddlers and bass players: know which notes go with which chords)|